 Supported Resolutions: 1080p, 720p | Field of view: 81.6° | Number of mics: 1 | Compatible OS: Windows 10

 It’s very safe to say with a glance, how the unique and well-made design of Kiyo speaks out.
 With a circular shape and glossy plastic finishing, all of it feels sturdy.
 It comes with a non-detachable cable which is kind of a bummer.
 The key feature of Kiyo is the LED ring light around the camera.
 It may not be enough to beat a dedicated light but it works very nicely to even out lightings on the face.

 The Kiyo only has one microphone and, if we’re going to be very nitpicky, that is one of the factors where Kiyo falls short.
-Webcams do not really have a need for a good microphone built in them, but when Logitech puts in great mics, we wish Razer hadn’t been so frugal with theirs.
+Webcams do not really require a good microphone built in them, but when Logitech puts in great mics, we wish Razer hadn’t been so frugal with theirs.

 The software side of things is kind of disappointing.
-Most of Razer products, like the Stargazer, connect with Synapse.
-Kiyo was intended to be a pure plug and play webcam so it wasn’t intended to be connected.
+Most Razer products, like the Stargazer, connect with Synapse.
+Kiyo was intended to be a pure plug-and-play webcam so it wasn’t intended to be connected.
 The settings are adjustable but, come with very limited options and put a lot of restrictions.
 The picture quality still isn’t so bad as to make this a totally obsolete product but it would’ve made much more sense if better software compatibility was an option.

-The Kiyo has very thoughtful designing, with a neat ring light around the camera.
+The Kiyo has a very thoughtful design, with a neat ring light around the camera.
 But, due to its restricted options, it falls short when compared to the other products on this list.
 However, the noise reduction has been well optimized and, with the ring light, makes Kiyo ideal for live streaming.
 For some, the high price tag might make Kiyo a questionable choice but, this one is made to last and you’ll be investing in a good piece of hardware.